rubenfiszel/master-thesis/th1/2017-08-16-thesis-part-1.md

 ### Extension to outdoors

-As highlighted in the Algorithm summary, the RPBF if easily extensible to other sensors.
+As highlighted in the Algorithm summary, the RBPF if easily extensible to other sensors.
 Indeed, measurements are either:

 - giving information about position or velocity and their update is similar to the vicon position update as a kalman partial update
 - giving information about the orientation and their update is similar to the vicon attitude update as a pure importance sampling re-weighting.

-A proof-of-concept alternative Rao-blackwellized particle filter specialized for outdoor has been developed that integrates the following sensors:
+A proof-of-concept alternative Rao-blackwellized particle filter specialized for outdoor use has been developed that integrates the following sensors:

 - IMU with accelerometer, gyroscope **and magnetometer**
 - Altimeter